Completed Space Science Missions

 RHODIUM BIOMANUFACTURING 02

-This investigation will increase the understanding of the feasibility of biomanufacturing beyond Earth and facilitates the development of a robust space supply chain.
-By providing a better understanding of how microbes adapt and function in space, this investigation may support improvements to biomanufacturing output in stressful environments on Earth.
+This investigation will increase understanding of the feasibility of biomanufacturing beyond Earth and facilitate the development of a robust space supply chain.
+By providing insight into how microbes adapt and function in space, this investigation may support improvements to biomanufacturing output in stressful environments on Earth.

-• Sponsored by DARPA and the ISS National Laboratory with support from NASA
+Funded by DARPA; Sponsored by ISS National Laboratory with support from NASA

 MISSION TAGS: #Biomanufacturing #InFlightBiomanufacturing #DARPA #BusinessOfScience #ScienceInSpace #RhodiumBiomanufacturing #LaunchLife